Can you get your fallopian tubes untied for free so you can get pregnant and have another baby?

 Also, insurance may pay for the medically necessary portions of your procedure.
 Pre-operative blood tests and ultrasounds, removal of lesions and fibroids, and post-surgical complications are examples of what your plan may pay for (cover).

-Reversing tubal ligation naturally is another free option with low chances of working.
-Your fallopian tubes would have to reconnect without surgery in order to restore your fertility.
+Reversing tubal ligation using natural methods is another free option with low chances of working.
+Your fallopian tubes would have to reconnect without surgery to restore your fertility.

-The two natural methods touted online have very low success rates.
-In addition, both of these methods have little or no scientific data backing them up.
+The two natural methods touted online have low success rates.
+Also, both of these methods have little or no scientific data backing them up.

 - Fertility massage to increase blood flow to your reproductive organs